 For the purposes of accidents and injuries, volunteers are considered employees (Volunteers in the National Forests Act of 1972; section 3(c)) and covered by the Federal Employees Compensation Act (FECA) for all reasonable and necessary medical expenses.
 The Federal Employees Compensation Act is administered by the U.S. Department of Labor, not the USDA Forest Service.
 The U.S. Department of Labor makes the final determination for claims on work-related injuries.
-You must be operating under a signed volunteer agreement, attended the Volunteer Ranger Training, and follow the procedures in the signed Job Hazard Analysis.
+You must be operating under a signed volunteer agreement, attended the Volunteer Ranger Training, or follow-up refresher training, and follow the procedures in the sogmed Job Hazard Analysis.